 Tips for Dealing with a Panic Attack Hangover

 Recovering from a panic attack can take some time, but rest assured, you will recover.
-Below are some easy and effective methods for alleviating the residual hangover symptoms the next time you experience a panic attack.
+Below are some easy and effective methods that you can use to learn how to stop a panic attack hangover the next time you experience a panic attack.

 Move away from the situation at-hand